mad-maths/mad-maths.github.io/_posts/2024-06-25-strategy-stealing.md

 The first player starts with biting any piece.
 If this was a winning move, they win!
 If not, the second player (who we now assume has a winning strategy bites the next piece.
-But this piece was available to the first player too (in his initial chance), hence the first player can just steal the winning strategy of the seocnd player and win.
+But this piece was available to the first player too (in his initial chance), hence the first player can just steal the winning strategy of the second player and win.

 Let the craziness of this proof sink in!
 Just the absurdity of this proof, its non constructive nature, points at how beautiful maths is!

 Such proofs are very common in context of strategy stealing, this type of game theory technique does not usually give a explicit strategy.
+Another thing to keep in mind is that while analysing games, we declare that a game is a first player or second player win from the starting position itself, because we are assuming optimal play from both sides.

 To explore more, check out Lessons in Play by David Wolfe, Michael H. Albert, and Richard J. Nowakowski.